dforziat/ForexProxy/README.md

 Continue the process if at least one currency pair in a list is valid.
 Currently stops once an invalid currency pair is requested.

+Create mocks for API response for additional testing.